 During the Trading Session, the Operator shall submit to the ETS the following information about trading results on a real time basis: fulfilled transactions and the orders submitted without identifying the Participants and the information about fulfilled transactions and the orders submitted by the Participant on the account of that Participant.

-After the completion of the Trading Session, not later than until 15:00 p.m., the Operator shall publish the results of the Trading Session as well as the volume and weighted average price of the products of a specific delivery period traded on the Operator’s website.
+At the end of the delivery period, not later than until 08:00 a.m., the Operator shall publish on its website previous delivery period market of daily transactions results and the volume and weighted average price of the products traded for the specific delivery period.

+At the end of the trading session on the market of monthly transactions, not later than 17:00 p.m., the Operator shall publish on its website market of monthly transactions previous trading session trading results and the volume, and the weighted average price of the products traded for the specific delivery period.

 The Participant shall give to the Operator its consent to use the data of trading on the Exchange and to publish it provided that the anonymity of the Participant is secured.
+The Operator, based on the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation), shall have the right to request the Participant to submit the necessary consents regarding the use of personal data when receiving notifications from the Operator and providing the Participant with other information related to the Exchange activities, and the Participant is obliged to submit such information.
+If the Participant fails to provide the consents necessary for the proper operation of the Exchange, the Participant’s status may be restricted.

 All the data and information of communication or conversations between the Operator and the Participant conducted by means of the ETS or other communication facilities may be recorded and kept by the Operator in compliance with the effective legal acts.
 As the need may be, these records may be applied for the purposes of administration of the Exchange.